 Refugees International took the Trump administration to task for its crackdown on immigration at the U.S. southern border with Mexico, including a policy of separating children from their parents that is also being applied to asylum-seekers and other migrants in vulnerable situations.

 The administration has engaged in “systematic efforts to effectively end asylum for large numbers of credible claimants at the U.S. southern border,” the organization reported.
-The Office of the United Nations High Commissioner for Human Rights, or OHCHR, has said the Trump administration is violating children’s rights under international law by breaking up families arriving from Mexico.
+The Office of the United Nations High Commissioner for Human Rights, or OHCHR, also has said that the Trump administration is violating children’s rights under international law by breaking up families arriving from Mexico.

-Abroad, Refugees International criticized U.S. policy as falling short in providing humanitarian leadership in nations such as Nigeria, South Sudan, Syria, South Sudan and Yemen, where it said the Trump administration is not applying enough pressure to end abuses.
+Refugees International criticized U.S. foreign policy as falling short in providing humanitarian leadership in nations such as Nigeria, South Sudan, Syria, South Sudan and Yemen, where it said the Trump administration is not applying enough pressure to end abuses.

 “Day in and day out, the country and the world have witnessed a range of practices and policies from this White House that exhibit a full spectrum of hostility towards some of the world’s most vulnerable people,” said Refugees International’s president, Eric Schwartz.